gravitee-io/gravitee-platform-docs/docs/apim/4.0/reference/policy-reference/cloud-events.md

 ## Examples

 {% hint style="warning" %}
-This policy can be applied at the message level.
-This policy can **not** be applied to v2 APIs or v4 proxy APIs.
+This policy can be applied to v4 message APIs.
+It cannot be applied to v2 APIs or v4 proxy APIs.
 {% endhint %}

 {% tabs %}
-{% tab title="Message APIs" %}
+{% tab title="Message API example" %}
+Sample policy configuration:

 ```json
 {
     "cloud-events": {